Freiburg Quick Facts

 The Institute for the International Education of Students (IES) organizes and administers this study abroad program in Freiburg with a focus on German language and culture.
 The program is designed for students with advanced German proficiency.
 Students may take a mix of IES program courses and regular classes at the University of Freiburg.
 All courses are taught in German.
 There is a wide spectrum of classes on offer at the Albert-Ludwigs-Universität.
 Founded in 1457, the university is Germany’s second oldest and one of its most highly regarded.

-Note: Pomona chooses the spring semester because of the German academic calendar.
+Note: Pomona allows students to study in Germany only in the spring semester because of the german academic calendar.
 The spring semester dates allow full participation in regular university courses.
-However, students with compelling academic reasons may apply for the fall, but their university course choices will be very limited since most fall courses run through February.
+Students with compelling academic reasons may apply for the fall, but their university course choices will be very limited since most fall courses run through February.

 Number of Students